White paper: Corporate and academic

 While a numbered list may be combined with either other type, it is not workable to combine a backgrounder with a problem/solution white paper.
 While a backgrounder looks inward at the details of one particular product or service, a problem/solution looks outward at an industry-wide problem.
 This is rather like the difference between looking through a microscope and looking through a telescope.

+Government

+The term white paper originated with the British government, with the Churchill White Paper of 1922 being an early example.
+In the British government, a white paper is usually the less extensive version of the so-called blue book, both terms being derived from the colour of the document's cover.